 6. Start Guest Blogging

 Guest blogging is a great way to gain backlinks.
 Most brands have their own blog on their website.
-You should consider this an opportunity.
+You should consider this an opportunity to establish your brand as a trusted expert in your niche.

 In order for guest posting to be effective, you should try to provide valuable, cornerstone content.
 If you write impressive blog posts, you present yourself to a whole new audience.